denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. MammalPlatypus
 E. The code will compile if line 7 is changed.
 F. The code will compile if line 9 is changed.

+**My Answer: B**
+**Correct Answer: F**

+**The code will not compile as is, because the parent class Mammal does not define a no-argument constructor.
+For this reason, the first line of a Platypus constructor should be an explicit call to super(int), making option F the correct answer**

 ---